Maricopa County, Arizona: Politics

 Unlike cities and towns in Arizona, counties are politically and legally subordinate to the state and do not have charters of their own.
 The county Board of Supervisors acts under powers delegated by state law, mainly related to minor ordinances and revenue collection.
-With few exceptions, these powers are narrowly construed.The chairperson of the board presides for a one-year term, selected by the board members during a public hearing.
+With few exceptions, these powers are narrowly construed.
+The chairperson of the board presides for a one-year term, selected by the board members during a public hearing.

-The County Sheriff, County Attorney, County Assessor, County Treasurer, Superintendent of Schools, County Recorder, Constables, Justices of the Peace, and Clerk of the Superior Court are elected by the people.
-Retention of Superior Court Judges is also determined by popular vote.
+The county sheriff, county attorney, county assessor, county treasurer, superintendent of schools, county recorder, constables, justices of the peace, and clerk of the Superior Court are elected by the people.
+Retention of Superior Court judges is also determined by popular vote.

 The county's dominant political figure for over two decades (from 1993 to 2017) was Sheriff Joe Arpaio, who called himself "America's Toughest Sheriff" and gained national notoriety for his flamboyant and often controversial practices and policies.

 Maricopa County is home to 62 percent of the state's population and therefore dominates Arizona's politics.
 For example, in the 2018 Senate election, Democrat Kyrsten Sinema carried the county en route to becoming the first Democrat to win a Senate seat in Arizona since 1988.
 She won the county by over 60,000 votes, more than enough for the victory; she won statewide by 55,900 votes.
 All but one of the state's nine congressional districts include part of the county, and five of the districts have their population center located there.
 Most of the state's prominent elected officials live in the county.
 Further underlining Maricopa County's political dominance, Biden's margin of 45,109 votes was more than enough to carry the state; he only won Arizona by 10,457 votes.

+Conversely, in the 2024 General Election, former president Donald Trump won Maricopa County by 71,515 votes and won the state of Arizona by 187,382 votes, making the 5.5 percent statewide victory the largest percentage win of any of the seven 2024 swing states.